aaravchandra02/File-Mover/Readme.md

 # File Mover

-This is a tool to arrange the Files in your designated folder based on their type.
+This is a tool to arrange various types of files in your designated folder based on their type.
-The current version has built in support for various file formats like:
+The current version has built in support for these various file types:

 - Compressed Files